IIIF/api/source/presentation/4.0/index.md

 ### Range

-IIIF Ranges are used to represent structure _WITHIN_ a Manifest beyond the default order of the Containers in the [`items`][prezi-40-model-items] property.
+IIIF Ranges are used to represent structure _within_ a Manifest beyond the default order of the Containers in the [`items`][prezi-40-model-items] property.
 Ranges define meaningful divisions or sequences---such as chapters in a book, sections of a newspaper, or movements of a musical work---that allow clients to present hierarchical or linear navigation interfaces that enable the user to quickly move through the object's content.

 Ranges may include Containers, parts of Containers via Specific Resources or fragment URIs, or other Ranges, creating tree-like structures that reflect the logical or intellectual organization of the resource, such as a table of contents or an alternative ordering of items.

+The required properties of Collections are [`id`][prezi-40-model-id] and [`type`][prezi-40-model-type].
+Other commonly used properties include [`label`][prezi-40-model-label] and [`items`][prezi-40-model-items].
+See the [Range Documentation](model/#Range) for more detail.

 ```json
 {